How to Reduce Water Pollution

 Water is an extremely valuable resource on the plant.
 The effects of water pollution can be devastating.
 Most water pollution is caused by human activities, meaning it can be prevented or reduced.
 Getting educated on the causes and effects of water pollution is the first step toward protecting our most valuable natural resource, water.
 Here are 5 effects of water pollution. . .

-Water pollution can have serious effects on human health.
-Humans that drink polluted water may be at risk for developing typhoid, cholera, hepatitis, and various other diseases1.
+#1.
+Diseases Water pollution can have serious effects on human health.
+Humans that drink polluted water may be at risk for developing typhoid, cholera, hepatitis, and various other diseases.
 Annually, there are about 120,000 cholera-related deaths (World Health Organisation).

 How can water pollution affect humans?